-Project Recipient Project Title DOE Funding Amount Funding Source Project Location US Synthetic Corporation The Development of Open, Water Lubricated Polycrystalline Diamond Thrust Bearings for use in Marine Hydrokinetic (MHK) Energy Machines \$146,984 FY10 MHK Technology Readiness Advancement Initiative FOA Utah
+Project Recipient Project Title DOE Funding Amount Funding Source Project Location US Synthetic Corporation The Development of Open, Water-Lubricated Polycrystalline Diamond Thrust Bearings for Use in MHK Energy Machines \$146,984 FY10 MHK Technology Readiness Advancement Initiative FOA Utah

-US Synthetic Corporation is providing a new bearing technology to MHK machines to reduce operating costs, improve reliability, and reduce power loss.
+US Synthetic Corporation provided a new bearing technology to MHK machines to reduce operating costs, improve reliability, and reduce power loss.
 Polycrystalline Diamond (PCD) thrust bearings have been successfully used in oil and gas devices for many years.
-PCD advantages are the ability to operate in the open, without seals using abrasive liquids (e.g. such as drilling fluid) as a lubricant.
+PCD advantages are the ability to operate in the open without seals using abrasive liquids (e.g., such as drilling fluid) as a lubricant.
 In addition, they can withstand the rigors of severe load variation and lubricant contamination.
 A hydrokinetic energy machine with water-lubricated PCD bearings would reduce maintenance costs and improve reliability over equivalent machines using conventional bearings.
 In addition, PCD bearings without lubricants other than the water itself reduce the danger of polluting a marine environment.
-The project will use advanced analytical tools for the initial design of thrust bearings for use in a conceptual water turbine; build and test the bearings in the US synthetic bearing test facility; and compare the measured bearing performance with the design predictions.
-Finally, design protocols based on both experimental results and analytical models will be developed that permit the design of a thrust bearing for any desirable size and length of time.
-At the conclusion of this project, two sets of sample test bearings will be made available to qualified MHK developers free of charge.
+This project used advanced analytical tools for the initial design of thrust bearings for use in a conceptual water turbine; built and tested the bearings in the US Synthetic bearing test facility; and compared the measured bearing performance with the design predictions.
+Finally, design protocols based on both experimental results and analytical models were developed, permitting the design of a thrust bearing for any desirable size and length of time.
+At the conclusion of this project, two sets of sample test bearings were supplied to qualified MHK developers free of charge.